MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/modules/drawing-tools-module/shapetype-enumeration.md

 ---
 title: "ShapeType Enumeration | Microsoft Docs"
-description: Describes ShapeType enumeration, which relates to the drawing tool shapes, and lists the type of shapes. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: Describes the ShapeType enumerators, which defines the different types of shapes that are created or edited by the drawing tools. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""